Below is a list of answers to frequently asked questions.

 With CCA Medicare Preferred, you pay $0 for monthly premiums, routine dental services, and medical deductibles.
 Plus, there are no referrals required for in-network doctors.
-You also get MORE benefits like vision, hearing, and a Healthy Savings card with $200 per year for over-the-counter health products.2
+You also get benefits like vision, hearing, and a Healthy Savings card with $660 per year for over-the-counter health products.2

-With CCA Medicare Value, you pay anywhere from $0 to $36.30 a month, depending on whether you qualify for Extra Help based on your income.
+With CCA Medicare Value, you pay $20 a month, depending on whether you qualify for Extra Help based on your income.
 You will also pay $0 for routine dental services and medical deductibles.
 Plus, there are no referrals required for in-network doctors.

-CCA Medicare Value members also get MORE benefits like vision, hearing, identity theft protection, and a Healthy Savings card with up to $300 per year for over-the-counter health products and approved food items.2
+CCA Medicare Value members also get benefits like vision, hearing, identity theft protection, and a Healthy Savings card with up to $1140 per year for over-the-counter health products and approved food items.2

 CCA Medicare Preferred has a $0 monthly plan payment.

-With CCA Medicare Value, you pay anywhere from $0 to $36.30 a month, depending on whether you qualify for Extra Help based on your income.
+With CCA Medicare Value, you pay anywhere from $20 a month, depending on whether you qualify for Extra Help based on your income.
 Call us today to learn more.

 For more information, view our CCA Medicare plan comparison.
 Other costs may vary depending on network, plan, product, or service.